 How To Hunt It

-I’m usually fairly aggressive when hunting, but I think you’re best off being more cautious while hunting fringe elk habitat and really getting your ducks in a row.
+I’m usually fairly aggressive when hunting, but I think you are better off being more cautious while hunting fringe elk habitat and really getting your ducks in a row.
 I’m not saying to sit back for days on end, but at least wait and watch until you feel the odds are in your favor.

 These types of areas can play out quickly with a single misstep.
 It’s advisable to have plans B, C, and D ready to go.